Thinking of creating a new

 > rails new --skip-bundle --database=mysql /app Initialized empty Git repository in /app/.git/ create app create app/assets/config/manifest.js ... ... ... > ls /app Gemfile Rakefile bin config.ru lib public test vendor README.md app config db log storage tmp

 Let’s exit from the container shell and list the content of

 > exit exit $ $ $ ls Gemfile app db storage Gemfile.lock bin lib test README.md config log tmp Rakefile config.ru public vendor $

-- Run a MySQL database as a container instead of installing a MySQL server on the host machine directly
+- Run a MySQL database as a container instead of installing a MySQL server directly on the host machine

-- Build the docker image for the rails application
+- Build the Docker image for the Rails application

 - Finally, run the application and build some amazing things!